melezhik/sparrowform/README.md

 ## Create Sparrowodo scenarios, one per instance

-Scenarios should be named as `$terrafrom-instance-ID.sparrowfile`
+Scenarios should be named as `$terrafrom-instance-type.$terraform-instance-ID.sparrowfile`

     $ nano example.sparrowfile
     $ nano example2.sparrowfile